 The San Giovanni Battista dei Fiorentini Church is located at the end of the Via Giulia in Rome.
-It is the national church of the Florentine community in Rome and the only church in the city where animals are allowed inside.
+It is the national church of the Florentine community and the only church in Rome allowing animals inside.

 San Giovanni Battista dei Fiorentini Basilica Rome